jundalisay/spblist/content/en/material/fallacies/scam.md

 {{< youtube cJWzBCV0ksc >}}

 Lorentz should have done this if he had only focused on the Huygens aether instead of the Fresnel aether.

+Had Cartesian Physics survived, people after Maxwell would have used waves to discover and manipulate the aetherspace to move things by action-at-a-distance.

 <!-- **It does not reveal and hidden properties that can be used to create new technology**.
 This is because Einstein never explained why light has the speed of `c`, because he didn't know why.